What is Erythema?

-Treating Erythema Photosensitivity
+Erythema Photosensitivity Treatment

 If solar or UV radiation is suspected of causing your erythema, certain steps must be taken to prevent future cases of erythema including staying out of the sun (at least during peak solar radiation hours in the middle of the day), wearing a hat and protective clothing, and using sunscreen lotion.

-Approaches to Treating Erythema in General
+Approaches to Treat Erythema in General

 - Stopping any suspected medications that are causing or contributing to your erythema

 - Bed rest and prescription drugs for severe cases

 - Use of drug therapies such as antibiotics, antihistamines, Burrow’s compresses, antiviral medications, NSAID’s, photomodulation therapy, and intravenous immunoglobulin (for SJS and TEN)

 - Preventative therapy such as boosting your immune system (by eating healthy food, getting plenty of sleep, and exercising), preventing infections, and reducing general inflammation within the body

 - Nutritional supplements, antioxidants, and vitamins and minerals such as: Vitamins B6, C, D, E, lycopene, beta-carotenes, selenium, zinc, and others